corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/config-database.md

 {{< note>}} This property was used for H2 database only.
 It has been ignored since CENM 1.2 and has been replaced by `runMigration`. {{< /note>}}

 * **jdbcDriver**:
-Path to the JAR file containing the specific JDBC driver
+Path to the JAR file containing the specific JDBC driver.

 * **driverClassName**:
 See the specific JDBC driver documentation [here](https://www.oracle.com/java/technologies/javase/javase-tech-database.html).